Mayamariaruth/calima/README.md

 ### Wireframes

-All pages on the site, with the exception of the landing page, feature a consistent design style, characterized by a shared background image and a clean white text box containing the content.
+All pages on the site, except for the landing page, feature a consistent design style, characterized by a shared background image and a clean white text box containing the content.
-As a result, I'm only displaying the critical pages below.
+As a result, I'm only displaying the wireframes for the critical pages below.
 Despite minor differences, the overall appearance turned out pretty identical.

 - **Landing page**
 ---